 Love Them Regardless – The process of seeking release for an incarcerated loved one may be time-consuming, tedious, and impact social, family, and romantic relationships.
 It can also affect a prisoner’s mental health, so remember to keep visiting, accepting their calls, writing letters, sending money, and care packages.
 Remember that they are under constant judgment by society, even after sentencing, so it may help to show them that you will not add additional unwanted criticism, stress, or selfish disregard to their lives.
 You should also tell them how much you love them to keep their spirit up and remember your self-care.

 Be Supportive, Encouraging, Understanding, And Patient – These can be hard to do because of the stigma that comes with being arrested and imprisoned.
 Instead, help calm the prisoner’s fears and seek support from the right people that know the law to aid the prisoner.
-Meanwhile, encourage your incarcerated loved ones and help them realize that although their stay may be for a while or briefly, they can remain hopeful and diligent for their release and coming to terms with the circumstances.
+Meanwhile, encourage your incarcerated loved ones and help them realize that although their stay may be for a while or briefly, they can remain hopeful and diligent for their release and come to terms with the circumstances.

 Research, Research, And Do More Research – Most people may not learn or know their full rights by the law until something happens.
 While seeking an early release or sentence reduction, do not stick to one method.
 Take the time to painstakingly research different lawful avenues and options.
 After all, you cannot be as effective as possible to help your incarcerated loved one if you do not learn about the criminal justice system.